FrancisVila/MFT_convert/content/en/docs/SecureTransport/Developer_Guide/custom_connector/custom_protocol.md

 Gets the flow attributes for the current transferred file.
 This serves two purposes.
 First it is populated with existing flow attributes for the file being transferred by the server.
 Called second time when transfer is finished to persist the attributes stored in it.

-For more information about flow attributes, see the <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Administrator's guide, *Mail template commands and variables* section &gt; *Flow attributes* subsection.
+For more information about flow attributes, see the {{< SecureTransport/componentshortname  >}} Administrator's guide, *Mail template commands and variables* section &gt; *Flow attributes* subsection.

 <span id="Connection_Interface_1.3"></span>